China’s drive toward self-reliance in AI: from chips to large language models

 Members only

-On Tuesday, July 22, MERICS will hold an online presentation and discussion of the upcoming report "China’s drive toward self-reliance in AI: from chips to large language models".
+On Tuesday, July 22, MERICS held an online presentation and discussion of the upcoming report "China’s drive toward self-reliance in AI: from chips to large language models".

 China sees AI as critical for national and economic security and is pursuing self-reliance across the technology stack.
 Beijing has made significant efforts to develop home-grown solutions from large language models like DeepSeek to machine learning frameworks used to build them and the semiconductors powering AI workloads.
 This drive has taken on renewed urgency in the face of U.S. export controls on advanced AI chips.